 A 3 or 4 tooth bridge mounted on two implants can cost anywhere from $5,000 to $15,000 (the average being $8,500).
 A full set of upper and lower implant supported dentures ranges from $25,000 to $95,000 (average of $34,000), depending heavily on the condition of your gums, jaw bone and existing teeth (if any)

 Implants are easy to take care of and have none of the annoying hassles that come with dentures.
 They require no special care beyond what your normal teeth would need.

 Long Lasting Permanent Solution

-Look & Feel like Your Real Teeth
+Look and Feel like Your Real Teeth

-Implants vs Dental Bridge
+Implants vs Dental Bridges

 Dental Implants also lead to reduced bone loss in your jaw over a dental bridge.
 Since the implant is placed into the bone where a tooth is missing, the bone will maintain its strength and structure once fused to the implant.
 On the other hand, a dental bridge does not go into the bone.
-This causes the bone under that tooth to recede, which can lead to further problems down the road, such as affecting other teeth.
+This causes the bone under that tooth to recede, which can lead to further problems down the road, such as shifting other teeth.

 Implants vs Dentures

-Dental Implants, while quite bit a more expensive than partial and complete dentures, offer many, many added benefits and conveniences over dentures.
+Dental Implants, while quite bit a more expensive than partial and complete dentures, offer many added benefits and conveniences over dentures.
 Like bridges, dentures can lead to severe bone loss in the jaw since that bone is no longer being used.
 As bone loss occurs, such as with a denture or bridge, the skin on your jaw and cheeks will begin to sag, adding many years to your appearance.
 Implants can maintain your youthful look, while allowing you to have fixed teeth!

 Dental insurance may help reduce the cost of partial dentures, implants, complete dentures and implant-supported dentures.
 Contact our front desk staff to find out more about your insurance coverage.